URGENT UPDATE: 5.1.21

 Welcome to Year 5, Willow Class!

-From now on, the focus will be on moulding the class into the fabulous year 5s it has the potential to be.
+Now that everyone has settled back into school, the focus will be on moulding the class into the fabulous year 5s it has the potential to be.
 Learning is fascinating and exciting if we are all prepared to put in the effort to achieve the best we possibly can.
 We are on a journey of discovery together: yet the enjoyment we get from it is also influenced by how much effort we are prepared to invest in the learning.
 I will be expecting the children to run with various ideas – immersing themselves in Greek culture, for example- encouraging independent research so that their ideas become as much a part of the learning as me teaching them.
 For each and every child in the class, I will be expecting and encouraging them to do the best they can possibly do.
 Have a look at this term’s over view below, to see what we are planning to do up to Christmas.

 In Year 5 are...